ROCm-DS/hipDF/docs/install/INSTALL.md

 #### Step 9: Install hipDF into `hipdf_dev`

 > **IMPORTANT:**
-> You need to provide one or more AMD GPU architectures here via
+> You must provide one or more AMD GPU architectures here via
 > the `CUDF_CMAKE_HIP_ARCHITECTURES` environment variable (separator: `;`).

-We install the `hipdf` Python package as shown below:
+Install the `hipdf` Python package as shown below:

 ```bash
 # IMPORTANT: conda env `hipdf_dev` must be active